Digging bar: Uses

 Common uses of digging bars include breaking up clay, concrete, frozen ground, and other hard materials, moving or breaking up tree roots and obstacles, and making holes in the ground for fence posts.
 They are often used where space would not allow the use of a pickaxe.
+In ice fishing, spud bars are used to assess the safety of the ice, usually in the early and late seasons when ice thickness and strength can be questionable.

 Materials and construction

 The ends of a digging bar are shaped for various purposes.
 Typically, each end has a different shape so as to provide two different tool functions in one tool.
 Common end shapes include: